 the error your store backend returned, but a good gRPC server should

 make use of the gRPC error codes.
-In this case, codes.NotFound
+In this case, codes.NotFound is

 the appropriate code.